camunda/camunda-docs-manual/site/src/documents/guides/migration-guide/chapters/32-migrate-from-camunda-bpm-71/03-embedded-forms.html.md

 If you use the `cam-variable-name` directive, the corresponding process variable will be fetched.

-## Fetching a variable using Javascript
+## Fetching a variable using JavaScript

 Additional variables can be fetched by hooking into the form lifecycle.